What Solar Companies Don't Tell You

 - What happens after the solar lease term ends?
-How is the system valued?
+What is the system's value?

-- What if utility rate structures change?
+- Did utility rate structures change?
 Could I end up ‘upside down’ in my solar lease?

 - We’re your new utility!
 Let me ask you, when you embarked upon your mission to save money on your electric bill, were you looking for another utility bill to pay or did you wish to become your own utility?
 Is it better to deal with one utility or two?
 Becoming your own utility gives you larger savings and increased flexibility now and in the years ahead.
 All of the solar benefits accrue to you when you own the solar panels.

-- Why should you care which solar panels and inverters are selected for your home since ‘you don’t own it’?
+- Why do you care which solar panels and inverters are selected for your home?
 This one is easy, it’s a sales ploy.
 Neutralizing the equipment discussion eliminates a boatload of selling and speeds the sales process.
 Solar leasing salespeople are taught to ‘focus on savings not equipment’ since this leads to more 'one call' closes.
 I’ll put it simply – you should care, an awful lot, because someday you or a future buyer of your home will own this equipment.
 Quality of product and bankability of the manufacturer over the long term (25 years+) matters!
-Don’t get caught making this common mistake.
+Don’t make this common mistake.

-- You could be stuck holding the bag.
-When you sell a home with a solar system you own or financed traditionally, the real estate transaction is not needlessly complicated by the solar panels.
+- When you sell a home with a solar system you own or financed traditionally, the real estate transaction is not needlessly complicated by the solar panels.
 They’re just another home improvement that adds value.
 When you introduce a solar lease into the mix, you are rolling the dice.
 If there’s a loser in the deal, it’s quite likely to be the seller.
 Don’t let this be you.
-If you don't believe me, ask a realtor friend her feelings concerning solar leases.
-You may be surprised by what she tells you.
+If you don't believe me, ask a realtor friend about her feelings concerning solar leases.

 - Check your lease documents carefully to see if you are able to add solar panels to the system later or incorporate new technology (like Tesla’s home battery packs).
-Most do not allow either of these items to be added later, thus add to the list technology obsolescence as another risk factor to consider.
+Some lease documents do not allow these improvements to be added later.
+Which, potentially leads to the list technology obsolescence as another risk factor to consider.

 - Lastly, read what Fannie Mae and Freddie Mac, as well as, The National Association of Real Estate Appraisers have to say about how solar leases impact the value of your home or your ability to refinance your mortgage.
 No spoilers, here.
 This homework assignment is for you alone.